code-zm/nymCHAT/docs/Build.md

 ### Docker Compose Deployment

-The fastest way to deploy nymCHAT server is with Docker Compose:
+The fastest way to deploy both the discovery node & client is with Docker Compose:

 ```bash
 # Clone the repository